griphiam/markphilpot_com/content/2018/anime_fall_first.md

 ### [Irozuku Sekai no Ashita kara](https://anilist.co/anime/101316)

-Damn!
 I am on board for this one!

 Leave it to PA Works to get me seriously hyped for a slice of life show combining magic and time travel.
 The visuals are vintage PA Works (aka bloody fantastic).